Some Other TWW Programmes in alphabetical order.

 Here Today was Here and There's long running successor.
 It started three days a week and included an inter schools quiz on Mondays, a nature corner on Wednesdays and dancing lessons on Fridays.
 Host was celebrated pianist who became famous nationally on BBC's Face the Music, Joseph Cooper.

 Critic Alec McKinty found plenty to like in the 1960 programmes even though Cooper wasn't to his taste, "trouble is, he insists on hogging the conversation."
 He continued, "Cooper's long windedness typifies the programmes main failing.
 It lacks briskness, it ambles along."
 More pace was needed.
 He liked the pets section and "the Star Spot is a draw," though resident musicians the Dill Jones Trio were not his cup of tea.
-Gust singer on April 4th, 6th and 8th April 1960 was Tudor Evans.
+Guest singer on April 4th, 6th and 8th April 1960 was Tudor Evans.
 In 1963 the resident music group on this daily Mondays to Fridays programme was the Dave Lee Trio.
 On April 19th 1963 guest singer was Maud Damons.
 Cleo Laine was the singer on May 29th and May 31st 1963, Mel Gaynor on June 21st 1963, Joy and Jennifer on July 31st and Aug 2nd 1963, Roberto Cardinale on Aug 21st 1963, Val Doonican Sept 20th 1963, Sheila Buxton Sept 23rd 1963, and Maureen Scott on Nov 22nd 1963.

 By 1965 Here Today was still hosted most days by Cooper.
 Guest on Easter Monday that year was Janie Marden, whilst Dilys Watling was the guest singer on April 22nd.
+After over 1,000 editions, the series finished on July 23rd 1965.

 One local programme that introduced some well known names was In Your View.
 First host was Bryan Michie, Hugh Griffith took the reins on the December 17th 1958, Harold Lawson hosted until in January 1959 Dennis Vance took over the chair.
 Frankie Howerd appeared on Tuesday January 13th 1959.
 Dilys Powell and Donald Houston appeared on February 24th 1959.
 From March 31st, the programme length was extended to 30 minutes, in this programme Dennis Vance was joined by Ted Willis and Sir Alan Herbert.
 The line-up on May 12th was Dilys Powell, Lord Birkett, and Sir Alan Herbert, on May 19th Harold Lawson, Ted Willis and Nancy Spain.
 Other guests who appeared included Lord Altrincham and Lady Violet Bonham-Carter.
 The programme was shown in a slot at 6.40pm, but moved to a late night slot of 10.45pm in January 1959.
 This coincided with an improvement,